Zono-Conformal Prediction: Zonotope-Based Uncertainty Quantification for Regression and Classification Tasks: Ablation Studies

 where $y$ encodes the correct classes for the input $x$. \item \emph{Score Difference}: To motivate robust correct predictions, we minimize the maximum score difference between incorrect and correct classes, i.e.,

-where the score difference $d_{ij}=\max_{z\in \YZCP(x)} z_{(i)}-z_{(j)}$ is the maximum difference between the classification score for class $i$ and the score for class $j$ over the prediction set $\YZCP(x)$. \end{itemize} The normalized conservatism across the classification datasets is shown in \cref{fig:costClass}.
-All evaluated cost functions yield similarly sized prediction sets, with minor variations depending on the dataset.
-For methodological consistency and simplicity, we adopt the same cost function used in the regression setting -- namely, \emph{RI} with $n_r=10$ -- for all classification experiments.
+where the score difference $d_{ij}=\max_{z\in \YZCP(x)} z_{(i)}-z_{(j)}$ is the maximum difference between the classification score for class $i$ and the score for class $j$ over the prediction set $\YZCP(x)$. \end{itemize} The normalized conservatism across the classification data sets is shown in \cref{fig:costClass}.
+All evaluated cost functions yield similarly sized prediction sets, with minor variations depending on the data set.
+For methodological consistency and simplicity, we adopt the same cost function used in the regression setting---namely, \emph{RI} with $n_r=10$---for all classification experiments.

 \ifthenelse{\boolean{showfigure}}{ }